jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Rebook at the lower price.
 1. It takes about a week for Royal to refund your credit card, but they charge you new price right away!
 1. Enjoy youtube videos on cruising from: `https://www.royalcaribbeanblog.com/`, `https://www.youtube.com/royalcaribbeanblog` and `https://www.youtube.com/@LifeWellCruised`
+1. If you cancel the Ultimate Dinning Package and rebook, all your reservations will be cancelled.
+Doing this too close to the cruise may cause you to not get your old reservation times.
+Reddit says to go to any open restaurant when you board to book/switch to your prefered times.
 1. Maybe Matt or Ilana will feature this tool in a video !
 1. Update: Mentioned on RoyalCaribbeanBlog.com: `https://www.royalcaribbeanblog.com/2025/04/19/cruise-price-trackers`